 Performance

-Thanks to the instant torque delivery of an electric motor, EVs are surprisingly quick away from the lights, capable of out-sprinting many an expensive performance car.
+Thanks to the instant torque delivery of an electric motor, which is needed to accelerate the vehicle, EVs are surprisingly quick to pull away from the lights, for instance, which means they can perform better than some expensive performance cars.

 Disadvantages of buying a used EV